michael-danello/iMessageWrappedRelease/README.md

 Once you've done this, you can open the iMessageWrapped.exe file.
 If you get an `unidentified developer` error, try opening the app within finder by right clicking, and selecting `Open.` At this point, you may be prompted for access to your contacts, which you will also need to allow.

-After about 30 seconds, a browser window will open and begin to display your statistics for the year.
+A terminal will open, and after about 30 seconds, a browser window will open and begin to display your statistics for the year.

-<a href="https://github.com/michael-danello/iMessageWrappedRelease/archive/v1.0.zip"> <h2> Download Here! </h2> </a>
+<a href="https://github.com/michael-danello/iMessageWrappedRelease/archive/v1.0.zip" style="font-size:25px"> Download Here! </a>

 In case these instructions don't work for you, DM me.
 Or, enjoy some screenshots from the page